 THE NUMBERS: 32 disposals, 7 marks, 5 tackles

-AT the time Bradd Dalziell’s 32 touches were the most ever recorded in an AFL debut.
+At the time, Bradd Dalziell’s 32 touches were the most ever recorded in an AFL debut.
 The WA-born prospect had to toil to break into the Lions’ side, but he was rewarded with seven straight games late in the 2008 campaign going on to average over 26 touches in those matches.
-His first game against the Eagles, who picked up Dalziell a few short years later was something to marvel at though recording more touches than greats of the game like Luke Power and Simon Black in his first pro outing.
+His first game against the Eagles – who picked up Dalziell a few short years later – was something to marvel at though recording more touches than then teammates and greats of the game like Luke Power and Simon Black in his first pro outing.

 Michael Barlow v Adelaide, Round 1 2010